AguaClara/Fluoride-Auto/FluorideReportSp18.md

 </div>

 ## Previous Work
-In the Spring of 2016, the team analyzed data that suggested that the sand filter system was inefficient and decided to move towards the idea of a single floc blanket reactor. [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride) Although the sand filter provided cheaper, more adequate removal of fluoride per milligram of PACl used, a key issue that arose with the sand filter was the system run time.
+In the Spring of 2016, the team determined that the sand filter system was inefficient and decided to move towards the idea of a single floc blanket reactor [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).
+Although the sand filter provided cheaper, more adequate removal of fluoride per milligram of PACl used, a key issue that arose with the sand filter was the system run time.
 The sand filter became saturated with PACl and fluoride too quickly and the head loss built up rapidly.
 In a matter of a couple of hours, the floc blanket was completely saturated to the point where it was no longer efficient or providing adequate removal of fluoride.
 Consequently, the system had to be backwashed too frequently to be an effective process (about every couple hours).
 On a much larger scale, such as a full size plant, the level of maintenance required to backwash each sand filter would be infeasible.
 In order to address this, the team fabricated a new reactor as seen in the figure below mirroring that of the floc blanket and plate settlers in the current AguaClara plants.
 The team set up a new apparatus fit with stock tanks, a reactor, a turbidimeter, a flocculator, and stock and waste pumps, referencing research  previously conducted on the relationship between the amount of coagulant added and head loss accumulation [(Dao, 2015)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).

 <div class="alert alert-block alert-danger">
 Consider capitalizing spring